ngrda/Websites-Repo/README.md

 ## 🚀 Usage

 Each project folder contains its own README with setup and usage instructions.
-All projects in this repo are static sites — no build step required, just open `index.html` or serve the folder locally.
+All projects in this repo are static sites — no build step required, just open the Live Demo and you will be able to explore the web.

 ---